exie1122/Java-Packet-Capturer/README.md

-Packet Capturer Made in Java, with PCAP4J.
+Simple Packet Capturer Made in Java, with PCAP4J.

 Requires sudo

 2024-05-27 Tested on Pi 3b+ with monitor mode on, but should work without monitor mode.
+Will test on macbook later

+(Commands to run and install assuming you're on a pi);
 ```bash
 sudo apt-get update